p-caballero/AbstractBuilder/README.md

 ```

-Your builder needs a public constructor (in the example it is the default constructor) and it always needs a constructor with the seed (the visibility is not important).
-In this example we can set the property "*Name*" with the method `WithName`.
-We way of creating new methods that affects to the builder should be using always the method `Set`.
+Your builder requires a public constructor (the default constructor in the example) and another constructor with the seed (the visibility does not matter).
+In this example, we can set the "*Name*" property with the `WithName` method.
+We should always use the `Set<>` method to create new methods that modify the builder.

 ## How can I use it? - Way 2: Using the abstract builder itself

-I don't want to be restrictive so you can use it directly.
-The problem is that you will have to declare everything and you will not reuse the builder.
+You can use it directly without any restrictions.
+However, you will need to declare everything and you cannot reuse the builder.

 ```csharp